 Look for any damage in door lock assembly.
 Door lock is not repairable.
 So, if you find a broken door lock, replace it.

-You can fix most of the reasons that prevent a washing machine not to drain yourself.
+Finally, there is nothing to worry when your washing machine won’t drain as you are able to fix your washer.
 But if you need to disassemble most of the parts of a washer, I suggest you call a professional who has fame in repairing washing machines.
 It is important to note that you must use the manufacturer’s accessories to repair your washer.
 Besides, you can get smooth performance from a washing machine by taking proper maintenance regularly.